BrianCanyon/IVC-Media-TakeHome-Assignment/README.md

 intention of targeting all four of the requirements above in a single project.
 This project contains AI data pipeline with integration to a slack channel.
-Text inputs relating to movie reviews and/or descriptions can be input to a thread and the bot will run this text against a pretrained model then return a categorical output.
+Text inputs relating to movie reviews and/or descriptions can be input to a thread and the bot will run this text against a pretrained model then return a categorical genre output.
 For example, if a user types something along the lines of 'the pirate ship sailed across the seven seas in search of treasure' the app will return 'Adventure'.
 Please see the file 'Slack_Thread.png'  for a visual example.